 Chester is in the top ten of the most popular UK city destinations for both British and overseas tourists and has a huge selection of bars and pubs.
-Living only 6 miles from this beautiful city, I thought I’d share with you my choice of the best bars in Chester
+Living only 6 miles from this beautiful city, I thought I’d share with you my choice of the best bars in Chester.

 In my view it’s the staff who make this place.
 They always give you a warm welcome.They are very professional and just seem to be very happy in their work.
 There is an extensive selection of beers, wines and spirits and a great cocktail list.
-The food is good with an extensive menu of small dishes and more substantial fayre.
+The food is good with an extensive menu of small dishes and more substantial fayre, see here for more.

 Under the same ownership as Bar Lounge is Upstairs at the Grill located just across the road.
-It is styled on a traditional Manhattan steakhouse.
+It’s style is a traditional Manhattan steakhouse.
 Serving several varieties and cuts of prime beef both from the UK and the USA, it’s a paradise for carnivores and a very popular Chester restaurant.

 The pub is very light and airy.
-There is a spacious bar area and a selection of small dining rooms.
+There is a spacious bar area, outside seating area and a selection of small dining rooms.
 The pub is very popular with diners but it is also a great venue for a drink with friendly staff and locals.
+There is an extensive selection of cask beers and lagers, the choice of gins is huge and the wine list is very good.
 The food is excellent with an extensive menu which changes regularly with seasonal specials.

 It is a very attractive traditional pub, extremely popular with locals.
 The pub is more of a drinking pub than the Architect but still serves delicious food, with an extensive choice.
-Probably my number one choice for a drink in Chester.
+Probably alongside Paysan, my favourite choice for a drink in Chester.

 No freebies have been offered or provided by any of the establishments featured in this post!